lukebrit27/surv-cloud/docs/Whitepaper.md

 ```
 It's a fairly intuitive configuration file, we specify a name for each process and then map each name to a q file.
 QPacker favors a [microservice architecture](https://cloud.google.com/learn/what-is-microservices-architecture#:~:text=Microservices%20architecture%20%28often%20shortened%20to,its%20own%20realm%20of%20responsibility.), so a separate image will be built for each process, with each q file specified serving as the entry-point.

 To kick off the build process we call `qp build` in the root directory of the application folder.
 Under the covers QPacker uses docker, so once the build process is finished, we can view the new images by running `docker image ls`.
-Initially the images won't have names, but we can remedy this using `docker tag`.
+Initially the images won't have names, but this can be remedied using `docker tag`.
 Here's a bash script that automates this procedure:
 ```
 #!/bin/bash